goreleaser/goreleaser/www/docs/errors/docker-build.md

 You can switch to the default context using `docker context use default`.

-This change should be persistant.
+This change should be persistent.

 ### Don't